 The university follows AP Style with some institution-specific modifications and refers to Merriam-Webster for additional grammar and style guidance.
 Review our specific editorial style guidelines

 - First reference: Use “University of South Carolina.”

-- Second reference: Use “South Carolina and “the university” to add variety.
+- Second reference: Use “South Carolina," “the university” or "USC" to add variety.
 For in-state and alumni audiences, "Carolina" is also acceptable.
 When using “South Carolina,” make sure that the context clearly distinguishes the university from the state of South Carolina and its government.